 5 .
 Does the CMS allow integration of web analytics?

 Regardless of which CMS you go with, you want to ensure the platform grants users the ability to track key metrics and analytics, such as conversions, page times, site visits, and more.
 You want to be sure your content management system integrates with analytics tools like Google Analytics.
-Some platforms, like Squarespace and WordPress, also have their own metrics and analytics systems to use in addition to these.
+Some platforms, like WordPress, also have their own metrics and analytics systems to use in addition to these.

 6 .
 Does the CMS platform offer technical support?